 This complex backcountry ski program is limited to participants 19 years and older unless accompanied by a parent or legal guardian and in which case approval must be given by Yamnuska Mountain Adventures’ chief guide.

 Signature Series riders must have backcountry skiing experience and be advanced or high intermediate riders in very good physical condition.
-In the Yamnuska context a minimum would be prior participation on ‘Intro to Backcountry Skiing‘, or ‘AST 2‘ or equivalent training and experience.
+In the Yamnuska context a minimum would be prior participation on ‘Beginner Backcountry Skiing‘, or ‘AST 2‘ or equivalent training and experience.

 ‘Advanced or high intermediate’ means that you are comfortable making parallel turns on most terrain at a ski hill and that you have enough riding skills to deal safely with all but the most extreme terrain found at a ski hill (that is to say you can stop, turn around, then traverse out of areas you can’t handle).